daddykev/stardust-dsp/README.md

 **Stardust DSP is open-source software.** The entire platform is MIT licensed with no paid tiers, no enterprise edition, and no artificial limitations.
 You get a complete, production-ready streaming platform with ALL ingestion protocols (FTP, SFTP, S3, API), full ERN processing, adaptive streaming, and everything needed to run a professional music service.

-We believe in democratizing music streaming technology.
-The core platform is and will always be completely free and fully functional.

 ### Why This Matters
-- **No vendor lock-in**: Deploy and use forever without paying a cent
 - **No artificial limits**: No track caps, no watermarks, no time bombs
 - **Complete functionality**: Every feature needed for professional streaming
 - **True community ownership**: Fork it, modify it, deploy it - it's yours
-- **Perfect for testing**: Ideal companion for testing Stardust Distro deliveries
+- **Perfect for testing**: Ideal companion for testing DDEX deliveries from your distribution platform

 ## 🚧 Current Development Status